mwmlln/shinju_select/README.md

   2. In the Product list page, all of the products are displayed and there is button with each item to open the product detail page

   3. In the product detail page, site users can learn about the products details and add this item in the bag to purchase.
+  There are buttons for category and tags the displayed product belong to and shoppers can press these buttons to display other similar items to compare products they are interested in.
+  Available stock number is displayed here also.
+As the products are rather expensive, the site owner should try their best to prevent shoppers being charged for the product that are not available to them.
-There are buttons to go back to the product list page or pressing the toast popup message to view the items in their shopping bag.
+  There are button to go back to the product list page or add the item in their shopping bag.
+When a prodcut is added in the shopping bag popup toast message appears at the top right corner.
+Shoppers can proceed to the shopping bag page by pressing either the button in the toast message panel or shopping basket icon in the navbar.

   4. In Shopping bag page, shoppers can adjust the item quantity or remove items from their shopping bag.
   When they are happy with their products choices, they can proceed to the checkout page for Secure Payment.